Gwen Stefani & Celine Dion Reportedly Caused Major Drama On ‘The Voice’

 What do you think of rumors claiming that Celine Dion and Gwen Stefani have allegedly been “divas” on The Voice set while filming their advisor scenes?

-[Featured Image by Rachel Murray/Getty Images for Glamour and Jesse Grant/Getty Images for Disney]
+[Featured Image by Rachel Murray/Getty Images and Jesse Grant/Getty Images]